Nina Bell Suggs Endowed Professor of Trombone

 Dr. Ben McIlwain joined the faculty of The University of Southern Mississippi in the fall of 2010 and was named the Nina Bells Suggs Endowed Professor of Trombone in May of 2014.
 He holds degrees from Middle Tennessee State University (B.M.), Manhattan School of Music (M.M.) and The Florida State University (D.M.)

 One of Dr. McIlwain’s main passions and research interests is supporting new music for the trombone.
 As of June 2014, Dr. McIlwain has commissioned 27 new works for trombone solo and/or ensemble.
 This includes compositions for his group, Tromboteam, which successfully funded a Kickstarter.com campaign in 2012 that raised $10,000 for new works for trombone ensemble including composers James Kazik, Kevin McKee and Alan Theisen to name a few.
-Tromboteam is set to release their debut album containing all nine of these Kickstarter.com funded commissions in 2015.
-This recording is funded by a Scholarly and Creative Arts Grant provided by the College of Arts and Letters.
+Tromboteam released their debut album, Last Lap, on the MSR Classics label in December 2015.
+The album contains all nine of these Kickstarter.com funded commissions and is supported by a Scholarly and Creative Arts Grant provided by the College of Arts and Letters.
 After being awarded the Aubrey Keith Lucas and Ella Ginn Lucas Endowment for Faculty Excellence, Dr. McIlwain was able to fund a new concerto for trombone and orchestra by Russian composer, Polina Nazaykinskaya.
 In addition, the composer has agreed that this piece will be written in memory of McIlwain’s former student Gustavo Campos Cassemiro, who lost his battle with cancer on December 4, 2013.
 The title of this work will be: Concerto for Trombone and Orchestra, In Memoriam to Gustavo Campos Cassemiro.
 Premiere performances included with the Southern Miss Symphony Orchestra in February 2015 and with the U.S. Pershing’s Own at the American Trombone Workshop in March 2015.
 Upcoming projects include a recording project with clarinetist, Dr. Jackie McIlwain, and pianist, Dr. Ellen Elder.